eclipse/buildship/docs/pluginbuild/Usage.md

     gradle installTargetPlatform -PtargetPlatformsDir=/path/to/target/platform

 The `versionMapping` can be used to define exact plugin dependency versions per target platform.
 A bundle can define a dependency through the {@code withDependency()} method like

     compile withDependency("org.eclipse.core.runtime")

-If active target platform has a version mapped for the dependency then that version is used, otherwise an unbound version range (+) is applied.
+If the active target platform has a version mapped for the dependency then that version is used, otherwise an unbound version range (+) is applied.

 ### BundlePlugin